csquared/IMGKit/README.md

     kit = IMGKit.new(html, :quality => 50)
     kit.stylesheets << '/path/to/css/file'

-    # Get an inline image
+    # Get the image BLOB
     img = kit.to_img

-    # Save the PDF to a file
+    # Save the JPG to a file
     file = kit.to_file('/path/to/save/file.jpg')

     # IMGKit.new can optionally accept a URL or a File.